YessVe/birds_count/README.md

-# birds_count
+# Birds count project
-An easy way to count birds 🦚
+An easy way to count birds 🦚🐔🦃🦆🦢🦜🦩🐦🐥🕊🦅

 # General information
 The idea is to create a small project to enphasis basic concepts with javascript.